nice-game-hints/nine-witches-family-disruption/part-05/010-find-hidden-motorcycle.md

 keywords: ambush, motorcycle, compass, wheel, gas
 ---

-The developers hid a motorcycle at coordinates 7^o 24".
+The developers hid a motorcycle at coordinates 7^o 24". ^[ Walk all the way left at the west bridge to meet the developers. ]

 # How to find coordinates?
 You would need *a navigation tool*. ^[ There is a compass in Sauerkraut's wardrobe. ]